haiku/website/content/community/software.md

  <li>Project brief description (25 words at most)</li>
 </ul>

-<div class="alert alert-info">Only community-based projects related to Haiku or the Haiku platform will be listed.
-We reserve the right to edit the provided information, and accept or refuse any request for listing at our own discretion.</div>
+{{< alert-info "" "Only community-based projects related to Haiku or the Haiku platform will be listed.
+We reserve the right to edit the provided information, and accept or refuse any request for listing at our own discretion.">}}